Gordon Lightfoot: Sound and legacy

 In 1968 bassist Rick Haynes joined the band, and lead guitarist Terry Clements signed on three years later.
 After Shea left the band, he continued to appear on the albums and played on several of Lightfoot's hits.
 Shea also hosted a CBC variety show, worked with Ian Tyson, and became band leader for Tommy Hunter's TV show in the 1980s on CBC.
 Haynes and Clements remained with Lightfoot and made up the core of his band.

 In 1975, Ed Ringwald (billed by Lightfoot as Pee Wee Charles) added pedal steel guitar to the band, and drummer Barry Keane joined that same year.
 In 1981, keyboardist Mike Heffernan completed the ensemble.
 This five-piece backup band remained intact until 1987, when Charles left to operate a radio station in Southern Ontario.

 Three former members of Lightfoot's band died over the years: Red Shea in 2008, Clements at 63 in 2011, and John Stockfish in 2012.

 Haynes, Keane, and Heffernan continued touring and recording with Lightfoot, with Carter Lancaster replacing Clements in 2011.

 Alexander Carpenter, professor of musicology at the University of Alberta, noted the number of tributes to Lightfoot in the media that held him as "quintessentially Canadian" and questioned whether this nationalist and nostalgic view [blurred] "the reality that Lightfoot was a musician who had a much wider influence on the popular music scene of the 1970s, well beyond Canada’s borders".
 Carpenter contended that Lightfoot both romanticized Canadian history and looked more deeply into the country's past – an aspect of his music that has been "largely lost in the effusive eulogies in the media".
 Lightfoot's gentle, sentimental delivery was noted by Carpenter as evoking nostalgia, but that this was not necessarily a "compelling or accurate portrait of Canada", with the article concluding: "Simply casting Lightfoot as an exemplar of Canadian-ness overshadows Lightfoot's legacy.
 He was a songsmith and a musician who toiled for his entire career – spanning nearly six decades – to bring words and music together in meaningful and enduring ways."

+In 2025, the City of Pickering commissioned sculptor Geordie Lishman to create Gordon’s Guitar, an interactive 12-string guitar sculpture installed in Ernie Stroud Park as a permanent memorial.